mtolly/jammittools/README.md

     # Exports a single audio file with a list of parts, mixed together.
     # See below for the syntax of instrument parts.

+    jammittools -t "My Song" -r "Some Artist" -m file.wav
+    # Exports the metronome click track for the song.

     jammittools -t "My Song" -r "Some Artist" -c -y <parts>
     # Do a "dry run" of audio extraction, which checks if the parts exist
     # but does not do any conversion.
 Exits with a non-zero code if any